 I must say that I did update this recipe recently.
 The sugar has a difficult time dissolving so I dissolve it first with a little bit of water.
 Now, it is a perfect salad dressing every time.
 See the recipe below on how to deal with the sugar issue.

 What are you waiting for, let’s make this yummy Asian salad dressing?

 - ½ cup apple cider vinegar

 - ¼ cup water

 - 2 tbsp soy sauce

-- Whisk all the ingredients together thoroughly.
+- In a big bowl or pyrex container whisk all the ingredients together thoroughly.